ArAfs-bit/Automated_IP_Allow_List_Updater/README.md

 with open("allow_list.txt", "r") as import_file:
     ip_addresses = import_file.read()

+# Step 2: Read the file contents
+with open(import_file, "r") as file: ip_addresses = file.read()

-# Step 2: Convert string to list
+# Step 3: Convert string to list
 ip_addresses = ip_addresses.split()

-# Step 3: Iterate through the remove list
+# Step 4: Iterate through the remove list
 with open("remove_list.txt", "r") as remove_file:
     for element in remove_file:
         element = element.strip()
         # Step 4: Remove IP addresses in remove list from allow list
         if element in ip_addresses:
             ip_addresses.remove(element)
+# Step 5: Remove IP addresses that are on the remove list
+if element in ip_addresses:
+    ip_addresses.remove(element)

-# Step 5: Update the file with the revised IP addresses
+# Step 6: Update the file with the revised IP addresses
 with open("allow_list.txt", "w") as import_file:
     import_file.write("\n".join(ip_addresses))